Travel Changed What Happiness Looks Like To Me

 Nothing dramatic.

-I became less interested in doing things simply because they looked impressive and more interested in building a life that actually felt good to live.
+I became less interested in building a life that looked impressive and more interested in building one that actually felt good to live.

 More flexibility.